-Camp managers meet current BSA qualification criteria.

-- A. Camp director.
-Long-term camps and day camps must have a camp director, base director, or reservation director (in multiple camp facilities) meeting the following requirements: - 1.
-Is at least 21 years of age. - 2.
-Training: - For long-term camps, possesses a valid certificate of training from the Resident Camp Director section of National Camping School. - b.
-For day camps, possesses a valid certificate of training from the Day Camp Administration section of National Camping School. - For long-term camps, has completed Camp Director Understanding and Preventing Youth-on-Youth Abuse training. - 3.
-Camp directors have no other camp duties. - a.
-At a long-term camp, the camp/reservation director lives on-site. - b.
-At day camp, the camp director does not need to live on-site unless youth staff remain on-site overnight.

-B. Program director of a long-term or day camp:

-- 1. Is at least 21 years of age. - 2.
-Training: - For long-term camps, possesses a valid certificate of training from the Resident Camp Program Director of National Camping School. - b.
-For day camps, possesses a valid certificate of training from the Day Camp Administration section of National Camping School. - c.
+DARD: anagers meet current BSA qualification criteria.
+Applies to: FIC REQUIREMENTS OF THE STANDARD: A. dir Imp director.
+Long-term camps and day camps must have a camp ector, base director, or reservation director (in multiple camp facilities) eeting the following requirements: Day camp 1.
+Is at least 21 years of age.
+2. Training: For long-term camps, possesses a valid certificate of training from the Resident Camp Director section of National Camping School.
+Short-term camp b.
+For day camps, possesses a valid certificate of training from the Day Camp Administration section of National Camping School.
+Long-term For long-term camps, has completed Camp Director Understanding and Preventing Youth-on-Youth Abuse training. camp 3.
+Camp directors have no other camp duties. a.
+At a long-term camp, the camp/reservation director lives on-site.
+At day camp, the camp director does not need to live on-site unless youth staff remain on-site overnight. В. Pr ogram director of a long-term or day camp: 1.
+Is at least 21 years of age.
+2. Training: For long-term camps, possesses a valid certificate of training from the Resident Camp Program Director of National Camping School. b.
+For day camps, possesses a valid certificate of training from the Day Camp Administration section of National Camping School.
 For long-term camps, has completed Camp Director Understanding and Preventing Youth-on-Youth Abuse training.